Running Across Nodes

 specify the routable IP address (and thereby NIC) to use on the frontend node for all

-communications with the compute nodes via the environment variable, DRAGON_FE_IP_ADDR
+communications with the compute nodes via the environment variable, DRAGON_FE_IP_ADDR.

 A toy example showcasing how to specify which NIC to use of the frontend / head node